-Get Obsessed With One Channel First
+Get Obsessed with One Channel First

-Spreading effort across five platforms feels productive.
-It rarely is.
+Spreading effort across five platforms feels productive, but it rarely is.
 Tight budgets demand focus.
+Pick one channel and go deep.
+Not wide.

 Organic search works well for many service businesses, but it takes time.
 Social platforms can be quicker, but only if content connects.
 Email can be powerful, but only after attention is captured somewhere else.